10 Best-equipped CNG Cars Under Rs 10 Lakh: Maruti Wagon R, Hyundai Exter, Tata Punch, Maruti Brezza And Others | CarDekho.com

 -

-The Tata Altroz was the first model from the carmaker to get the twin-cylinder technology after it was showcased at the Auto Expo 2023.
+The Tata Altroz was the first model from the carmaker to get its twin-cylinder technology.

 -